mdrights/LiveSlak/README.txt

 This section explains how the script modifies the content of the Live USB stick.

-When the script is started, it will do some sanity checks and then extracts the comtent of the initrd image.
+When the script is started, it will do some sanity checks and then extracts the content of the initrd image.
 Some characteristics of the initrd will be recorded:
   * existence of previously backed-up kernel modules is checked,
   * template variables and their values are obtained from the init sctript,
   * the current USB wait time is checked.